 Bone grafting is typically performed on patients who want dental implants but have been missing their teeth for an extended period or must first undergo an extraction.
 When your teeth are healthy, the act of chewing stimulates your jaw through the tooth root, keeping your bone healthy.
 However, when you are missing teeth, your jaw loses this stimulation and begins deteriorating.
 In these instances, a bone graft can restore lost bone and allow for dental implant placement.

 If you need to have a tooth extracted and want to plan for dental implants in the future, bone grafting can help preserve your jaw until you are ready.
-Dr. Heiner can perform your bone grafting procedure at any of our convenient locations in Las Cruces, NM, Roswell, NM, and Alamogordo, NM.
+Dr. Heiner can perform your bone grafting procedure at any of our convenient locations in Las Cruces, NM, and Roswell, NM.

 Bone Grafting Procedures